Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 Smoothed Extrema matching
 ---------------------------

 To understand the shift between the observed groundwater level local minima and maxima and the observed lake level local minima and maxima we conducted an extrema matching process.
-Briefly we first smoothed the observed groundwater and lake level data using a centered 100 day moving window.
+We first smoothed the observed groundwater and lake level data using a centered 100 day moving window.
 This process removes much of the noise while leaving the system relative minima/maxima intact.
 We then calculated the period between each lake level local minima and maxima and the next nearest groundwater level local minima and maxima, respectively.
 The results are shown below.
-In most signals there are minima and maxima that do not correlate well, likely due to other influances in the groundwater system.
+In most signals there are minima and maxima that do not correlate well, likely due to other influences in the groundwater system.
 Never the less we identified the likely lag between changes in lake level and each historic bore as approximately:

 * bore_13: 26 days
 * bore_315: 21 days